briteboard/node-utils-min/README.md

 - Designed for nodejs 12+ & modern browsers (post IE era)
 - Zero dependencies
 - Typed (i.e., TypeScript )
-- Only handle primitive types, object, and array (for now does not handle Map / Set)
+- Only handle primitive types, object, and array (for now it does not handle Map / Set)
 - `Nil` for `null | undefined | NaN`
-- `prune`, `pruneNil`, `pruneEmpty` removes by value (new object returned, direct properties only)
+- `prune`, `pruneNil`, `pruneEmpty` removes properties by value (new object returned, direct properties only)
-- `omit` removes by property name (new object returned, direct properties only)
+- `omit` removes properties by name (new object returned, direct properties only)
+- `split(string, delim?)` Split (default ','), trim items and filter out empty ones.

 Roadmap: